jometzg/azure-openai-ground-up/README.md

 ![alt text](./images/rag-architecture-diagram.png "RAG Overview")

 In the diagram above, Azure AI Search is used to index data from one of a number of potential sources.
 One straightforward example is PDF documents stored in an Azure Blob Storage container.
-The *indexing* process is completely separate from the querying prompt process, so in order to use Azure AI Search in a RAG process, there must be a process that scans the blob storage container and indexes the result.
+The *indexing* process is completely separate from the querying prompt process, so in order to use Azure AI Search in a RAG process, there must be a background process that scans the blob storage container and indexes the result.
 This will be covered in later tasks, but what you end up with is a named index that may be used on the prompt.

 In the RAG process, the user's prompt is first sent to the retrieval engine - in this case Azure AI Search.
 The results of this query, which will generally be a short list of document fragments and then used to build the prompt to Azure OpenAI, which is then sent and the results retrieved.
 This is a simple RAG process. by default, the indexing process in Azure AI Search creates a series of document fragments which are about 1000 tokens long and the default behaviour is for the Azure AI Search query to return the first 5 matching document fragments.
 This therefore makes a prompt of about 5k tokens - well within the capabilities of most Azure OpenAI model deployments.